amihalj/amihalj.github.io/content/_index.md

     Also I spent few years doing __consultancy and development for Salesforce.com__ development based company in the UK.
 Salesforce.com is the __biggest cloud-based CRM platform__ and client company delivers packages and products built on that platform.
 Along with consulting I have worked days and nights with a dev team to deliver cloud-based e-commerce API system hosted on __Heroku__ that integrates with Salesforce and supports scalability.
 If you have ever worked with Salesforce, then you know what I am talking about.
 Salesforce limitations are one hard place between you and that rock that keeps bashing your projects.

+freelance:
+  title: What do I do
+  content: >-
     I work as a __freelancer__, focused on following deliveries:

       - educating a team of developers to perform better collaboration on a project